San Diego, CA Misrepresenting Policy Terms Lawyer

 - Contact an attorney for a free case review.
 The attorneys at Dawson and Rosenthal, P.C., have 50 years of experience dealing with insurance companies.
 We understand how companies will misrepresent the facts to avoid a claim payout.
 Contact us to schedule a free review of your case today.

 A misrepresentation of the facts may occur at any time in the insurance procurement or benefits process.
 For example, an agent may misrepresent the facts of an insurance policy when he or she promises benefits that don’t apply.
 Additionally, claims adjusters may deliberately misrepresent the facts when they interpret claims language to issue a denial when liability is clear.

 The insurance company will generally be liable no matter who commits the representation.
 As agents and representatives of the company, employees must exercise good faith dealing, but the company itself is generally liable for their actions.

 Insurance bad faith can take many forms, but misrepresentation of the facts is one of the most common.
 You may be able to file a claim for damages if you believe your insurance company has misled you.
-Contact the attorneys at Dawson & Rosenthal, P.C. today to discuss your legal options.
+Contact the bad faith insurance claim attorneys in San Diego today to discuss your legal options.